-Russia and US start talks on European security
+Russia and US launch talks on European security

 The emergency meetings come after Russia massed troops around Ukraine late last year and the US warned Western allies that it planned an imminent attack.

-Russia has demanded that Nato forbids entry to Georgia and Ukraine and removes international forces from the Baltic states and Poland, in demands called unacceptable by Western allies.
+Russia also demanded that Nato forbids entry to Georgia and Ukraine and removes international forces from the Baltic states and Poland, in demands called unacceptable by Western allies.

 But new deals could be made on deployment of missiles and curbs on military drills, the West indicated.